 : Everything we do that can be directly observed.

-: are the thoughts, feelings, and motives that each of us experiences privately but that cannot be observed directly.
+: the thoughts, feelings, and motives that each of us experiences privately but that cannot be observed directly.

 behavior.
 In addition, psychologists are often interested in controlling or

 “What makes for a good job, a good marriage, or a good life?”

 These are common questions asked by psychologists and these questions are approached with a scientific approach.

 Psychology is a rigorous discipline which involves conducting research and relying on empirical evidence to support or reject their assumptions.

 involves challenging why a supposed fact is really true.

 involves seeing things as they really are, not as we would like them to be; relies on empirical evidence instead of our hunches.